If Your Site Isn’t Mobile-Friendly, You’re Missing Out on Business

 3) If you are going to speak to an audience you should speak their language.
 This means that companies should be careful about placing important content within Flash on any or their sites, mobile or not.

 David Maples is an attorney licensed to practice in the state of Louisiana but this site is intended purely as a resource guide for educational and informational purposes and is not intended to provide specific legal advice.
 Drift Web Design Incorporated is not a law firm but does employ attorneys who work for us as general counsel.
 Any information provided on this site should not be used as a substitute for competent legal advice from a professional attorney in your state.
-The use and receipt of the information offered on this site is not intended to create, nor does it create, an attorney-client relationship.
+The use and receipt of the information offered on this site are not intended to create, nor does it create an attorney-client relationship.

 Please feel free to contact me via e-mail or otherwise.
 However, please be advised that an attorney-client relationship is not created through the act of sending electronic mail to me.